Skip to main content

 10. FINALIST AND WINNER NOTIFICATION AND VERIFICATION

-We reserve the right to conduct a background check on each Winner-Elect and you consent to the same and agree to provide whatever additional information, permission and/or documentation is required or requested in order to complete a background check.
+We reserve the right to conduct a background check on each potential Finalist and Winner-Elect, and you consent to the same and agree to provide whatever additional information, permission and/or documentation is required or requested in order to complete a background check.

-Global Winners must comply with all posted policies and requirements and participate in all required activities in order to keep their Global Winner status; we may revoke the Winner status and all remaining benefits of any individual who fails to do so.
+Global Winners must comply with all posted policies and requirements and participate in all required activities– including attending the Rise Residential Summit within 2 years of selection as a Global Winner–in order to keep their Global Winner status; we may revoke the Winner status and all remaining benefits of any individual who fails to do so.
 Deferrals will not be permitted except for unforeseeable circumstances outside of your control, such as a health issue, geopolitical circumstances, or the like.

 11. PRIZES